Squishy6094/character-select-coop/API-doc.md

 ### Helpful info for common API use cases

 ## Storing Character Table Positions
-You can store a character's placement in the character table by storing `_G.charSelect.character_get_number_from_string()` or the returned value of `_G.charSelect.character_add()` to a local variable after adding the character instead of using the function every frame.
+You can store a character's placement in the character table by storing `_G.charSelect.character_get_number_from_string()` to a local variable after adding the character instead of using the function every frame.
 (Characters will never change positions in the table once added)

 Examples: `local myCharPlacement = _G.charSelect.character_get_number_from_string("Custom Model")` or `myCharPlacement = _G.charSelect.character_add(nil, nil, nil, nil, nil, nil)`